getAlby/woocommerce-nwc-plugin/README.md

 1. Navigate to WooCommerce → Settings → Payments
 2. Enable "NWC" payment method
 3. Click "Manage"
-4. Enter your NWC connection string.
-You only need to give receive access to your lightning wallet.
+4. Enter your NWC connection string into the "Receive-Only NWC Connection Secret" field

 That's it.
 Your store is ready to accept Lightning payments.